-You will find an explanation of each risk under "What is a Mutual Fund and what are the Risks of Investing in a Mutual Fund? - Types of Risk" as well as an explanation of other general risks that apply to the fund under "Risk and Potential Return"
+You will find an explanation of each risk under "What is a Mutual Fund and What are the Risks of Investing in a Mutual Fund? - Types of risk" as well as an explanation of other general risks that apply to the pool under "Risk and potential return".
+You will also find an explanation of the additional risks that an investment in an ETF Series may be subject to.